©Martin Sanchez on Unsplash08.12.2020

 Coronavirus – What is happening in the Brain City Berlin?

-- From January 11 to January 31, 2021, there will be no face-to-face classes at the universities.
+- Until April 24, 2021, there will be no face-to-face classes at the universities.

 - Exceptions: Already scheduled face-to-face exams as well as mandatory practical formats that can not be conducted in digital form.
 The number of participants must be kept to an absolute minimum.
 Participation is voluntary for students; non-participation does not result in any disadvantages for them.
 For final papers and term papers, the universities will extend the processing times by 4 weeks or make comparable arrangements in accordance with their respective applicable framework regulations.

 - Deadlines for submission of final papers and term papers have also been extended to May 31.

 - Unpostponable medical practical formats of the Charité – Universitätsmedizin Berlin may continue to take place.

 - Scientific libraries will be open until April 24, 2021 for borrowing only.

 - To protect university members, contacts and possible travel will be further restricted.

 - Employees whose activities do not necessarily require a presence on campus for organizational or technical reasons continue to work in their home offices as far as possible.

 On February 24, the Senate Chancellery for Higher Education and Research and and Berlin's universities also agreed that the 2021 summer semester will start on schedule between April 1 and 12.
 Lectures will initially continue to be held digitally.